webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 A foot-operated water pump is mounted in the galley sole.
 This pump supplies fresh water to the galley sink faucet, when operating the fresh water pressure pump is not desired.
 The galley sink faucet must be full on in the cold position for water to flow.
 A twist of the foot releases and returns the pump to the recessed position.

+### Storage/Cleaning

+Use the alaki first at 50 grams per 4.5 litres water, circulate for 1/2 hour, stop circulation and let it soak for 1 hour, circulate for another 1/2 hour then flush out.
+Fill with acid at same dilution as alkali, circulate for 45 min - 1 hour then flush.
+Do not use soak for the acid.

+Use Propylene glycol (no ethyl esters alcohol) for long term storage.

 ## 8-4 Bilge Pumps

 We are equipped with six bilge pumps.
 Two are fixed, manual diaphragm pumps, located in the cockpit and below the cabin sole in the main saloon.
 A third high capacity portable pump and board is mounted just inside the lazaret.